winstonjs/winston/README.md

 * __silent:__ Boolean flag indicating whether to suppress output (default false).
 * __colorize:__ Boolean flag indicating if we should colorize output (default false).
 * __timestamp:__ Boolean flag indicating if we should prepend output with timestamps (default false).
 If function is specified, its return value will be used instead of timestamps.
+* __formatter:__ If function is specified, its return value will be used instead of default output. (default undefined)

 *Metadata:* Logged via util.inspect(meta);